TMJ Treatment – Columbia, TN

 Symptoms of TMJ Disorder

-Here are some of the symptoms that indicate you may have TMD:
+Here are some symptoms that indicate you may have TMD:

 Types of TMJ Treatment

-Our highly skilled dentists are able to offer custom mouthguards to take the pressure off your TMJ, allowing it to heal.
+Our highly skilled dentists are able to offer custom mouthguards, also called occlusal splints, to take the pressure off your TMJ, allowing it to heal.
 Your custom mouthguard will also protect you against teeth grinding and TMD-related headaches so you can begin living pain-free again in no time.